craigedney/eol-templates-contract/docs/tutorial.md

 >
 > ![](../images/how-to-template.png)

 5. Copy the template using `markdown` syntax in the `.md` file.
-Try to get the structure the same.
+Try to get the structure as similar as possible.

 > **Example:**
 >
 >![](../images/adding-the-template.png)

+6. Check over the document and make styling similar.
+(E.g. use of emojis).

 ---